7 Tips: How to outreach, preach, or beseech if a Targeted Individual

 This is being written for the TIs among us.
 It will become the seed basis for a new chapter in the next edition of my book, MC Realities.

 I get three kinds of people who contact me for help: a) Targeted Individuals; b) persons claiming to be targeted individuals but who are actually part of the targeteers (new word); and c) persons who are either paranoiac and/or schizophrenic and wrongly believe they are targeted individuals.
-In any grouping of TIs, these three types of persons exist (e.g., my clients, groups such as the Free Will Society to Aid Targeted Individuals, and gatherings such as Conspiracy Con 2011 held in Santa Clara last June).
+There can be combinations; you can have fake TI perp who is, in truth, also an unwitting TI and does not yet know it.
+You can have TI who was selected for targeting because they already suffered a mental issue, or who is driven to it through targeting, over time.
+In any grouping of TIs, these types of persons exist (e.g., my clients, groups such as the Free Will Society to Aid Targeted Individuals or facebook groups, and at public gatherings such as Conspiracy Con).
 I make no initial judgements on the viability of claims or beliefs, nor conclusions as to the type of TI with whom I am actually dealing.
 Such things become evident in time.
 Moreover, what good am I to anyone I if I judge them the same way as everyone else, and turn them away on a mere conclusion based on brief contact?
+It is NOT MY JOB.
+I’m here to help, regardless of the reason help is needed.

 I cannot, for if I simply dismissed them based on a degree of incredulous description or conflicting facts or details, I might make a serious mistake.
 For one reason, a TI can be made to believe almost any unreal or incorrect thing, and commonly do as direct result of the targeting process.
 It renders them unable to fight the correct fight, and it also makes them less believable if they choose to speak of their problems to others.
 Which is exactly what this article is about; the problems and solutions in making such dialogs yield good results.
 For another, of course, we both miss a possible chance at improving their situation, perhaps ending the torture entirely, sometimes even with compensation or remuneration for their losses.
 A fellow can always use some more pocket change.